porcinus/nc2png/README.md

 ![preview](img/prev02.png)

-### Compilation :
+### Compile :
 Note before start:
 Depending on the way you compile this program, overhead will highly vary (Windows):
-- VScode+Cygwin64 : 26 dlls from Cygwin dirs with a total size of 11.4Mb (excl program).
+- VScode+Cygwin64 : 24 dlls from Cygwin dirs with a total size of 11.4Mb (excl program), look to have troubles with W10.
 - Cross compile on Linux using Mingw : 3 dlls for a size under a Mb (incl program).
 - Instructions will be provided "as is".